 There is no faster way to make your home look and feel more inviting than a big arrangement of beautiful fresh flowers.

-Weekly visits to your florist can get pretty pricey, so we asked Chellie from CH Floral Designs for her top tips to help you create your own beautiful flower arrangements – at a fraction of the price.
+Weekly visits to your florist can get pretty pricey, so we asked Chellie from CH Floral Designs for her top tips on how to create your own floral arrangement — at a fraction of the price.

 Words by Chellie Olijnyk